mrocklin/cmsc15200/assignments/hw5/index.md

     `Name prints`

 If a withdrawal transaction fails your program should print a short fail message.

-See the output below
+    Transaction for Name fails

 ###Handling inputs###

-The main function that we provide will take inputs from the command line and open up a file `FILE *inputFile`.
+The main function that we provide will take inputs from the command line and open up a pointer to a file `FILE* inputFile`.
 You can call the function

-    char *nextMessage(FILE *f)
+    char *nextMessage(FILE* inputStream)

 with the input file as an input to obtain the next line in the file.
 You can call this function many times.
 Each time you call it it will return the next line in the file.
+When there are no more lines in the file it will return `NULL`

 We have given you code to handle command line arguments from the user.
 As it is set up now this program has two modes.
 If you give it a text file as a command